kristopolous/2019-november-novel/ch6.md

 These publics had assumed the future, as depicted by these journalists using these technologies, could be administered by them.
 This wasn't the last time such a projection of assumption of ability was made of the technological opportunists of the era.

+As Reid Hoffman explains in Blitzscaling, the skills to create a future, the skills to administrate a future, and the skills to control a future, are different stages of an innovation cycle and most likely, the jobs of different people.

+Furthermore, when this isn't done, then the earlier thing just gets done at a more massive scale by more participants, never making the transition to control and administration.

-In 1848 Paris, even though 54% of the businesses had left the cities, 479 newspapers were founded, many not in the French language.
-The undefined power vacuum, in the midst of the second revolution happened because the paper made the news events and now the news events made the paper.
+In our 1848 Paris example, even though 54% of the businesses had left the cities, 479 newspapers were founded, many not in the French language.
+This undefinable power vacuum, in the midst of the second revolution happened because the paper made the news events.
+Now the news events made the papers.

 Papers with news from Paris were stocked on the newly constructed inter-city European trains which would take 2-3 days to go to other cities where people would line up and buy them in a frenzy.
 Those lucky enough to get a copy would often do things like stand on tables at coffee houses, reading it aloud to the others in the room.